gitlabhq/gitlabhq/doc/api/README.md

 - [V3 to V4](v3_to_v4.md)
 - [Version](version.md)

+## Road to GraphQL

+After reviewing the GraphQL license, we have changed our plans to move our API to GraphQL.
+Anything related to the Facebook BSD plus patent license will not be allowed at GitLab.

 ## Basic usage

 API requests should be prefixed with `api` and the API version.
 The API version